Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Problem Setting and Approach Formulation

 \subsection{Continuous-time formulation and optimal smoothing direction}

 In this section, we characterize the optimal smoothing direction using the continuous-time formulation.
-The purpose of this work is to approximate $\expt{g(\mathbf{X}_T)}$ at final time $T$, where $g$ is a low-regular payoff function and $\mathbf{X}:=(X^{(1)}, \dots, X^{(d)})$ is described using the following SDE\footnote{We assume that $\{W^{(j)}\}_{j=1}^d$ are uncorrelated and the correlation terms are included in the diffusion terms $b_{ij}$.} \begin{small} \end{small} First, we hierarchically represent $\mathbf{W}:=(W^{(1)},\dots, W^{(d)})$ \begin{small}
+The purpose of this work is to approximate $\expt{g(\mathbf{X}_T)}$ at final time $T$, where $g$ is a low-regular payoff function and $\mathbf{X}:=(X^{(1)}, \dots, X^{(d)})$ is described using the following SDE:\footnote{We assume that $\{W^{(j)}\}_{j=1}^d$ are uncorrelated and the correlation terms are included in the diffusion terms $b_{ij}$.}